-Transport of containers by inland waterways increased in 2017
+Transport of containers by inland waterways decreased in 2020

-At country level, the Netherlands and Germany are by far the main contributors to the inland waterway transport performance of containers (in TEUkm).
-When looking at transport of containers in TEUs, Belgium also plays an important role.
-This reflects the importance of these countries as hosts for major transit ports (Rotterdam and Antwerp) or as a major source or destination for container movements (Germany).
-Indeed, in 2017, Belgium, Germany and the Netherlands together represented more than 94 % of total movements of loaded and empty containers in the EU.
+At country level, the Netherlands and Germany were by far the main contributors to the inland waterway transport performance of containers (in TEU-km).
+When looking at transport of containers in TEUs, Belgium also played a substantial role.
+This reflects the significance of these countries as hosts for major transit ports (Rotterdam and Antwerp) or as a major source or destination for container movements (Germany).
+Thus, in 2020, Belgium, Germany and the Netherlands together represented more than 94 % of total movements of loaded and empty containers in the EU.

-For EU-28, 65 % of TEUkm counts for shipment of loaded containers in 2017 (see Figure 4) .
-France, Germany and the Netherlands exceeded the 2017 EU level.
-Luxembourg scored almost 50 %, Belgium and Romania scored around 30 %; the other countries reported only empty containers.
+For the EU, 69.2 % of TEU-km counted for shipment of loaded containers in 2020 (see Figure 4) .
+France (72.3 %) and Germany (70.7 %) exceeded the EU level in 2020.
+Belgium and the Netherlands reported just below the EU level with 68.5 % and 68.0 % respectively; Luxembourg 31.8 %, Croatia and Bulgaria below 1 % .
+Hungary, Austria and Romania reported only empty containers.
 Countries with exclusively or very high levels of empty containers transported on inland waterways reported methodological clarifications related to the structure of their transport: the empty containers are brought on inland waterways from one port to another to be loaded and then taken further by road or rail.
-In some cases, for instance in Austria, the empty containers themselves are considered a good.
+In some cases, for instance in Austria, the empty containers themselves are considered as a good.

 40-feet containers are predominant on EU inland waterways

-For empty containers at EU level, the picture looks very similar with intermediate and very large containers accounting for 3 % and 1 % of the total, respectively (Figure 6).
-40-feet containers are the most commonly reported for transport of empty containers.
-The only exceptions is Luxembourg, where there is a high level of 20-feet containers.
+For empty containers at EU level, the picture looked very similar with intermediate and very large containers accounting for 2.0 % and 0.8 % of the total, respectively (Figure 6).
+40-feet containers were the most commonly reported for transport of empty containers in all countries, with the exception of Luxembourg, where there was a high level of 20-feet containers (66 %).